 Exercise can help keep your blood sugar level steady, decrease your risk of heart disease, and help you lose weight.
 Exercise for at least 30 minutes, 5 days a week.
 Include muscle strengthening activities 2 days each week.
-Work with your primary healthcare provider to create an exercise plan.
+Work with your healthcare provider to create an exercise plan.
 If your blood sugar level is less than 100 mg/dL, have a carbohydrate snack before exercise.
 Examples are 4 to 6 crackers, ½ banana, 8 ounces (1 cup) of milk, or 4 ounces (½ cup) of juice.

 If you smoke, it is never too late to quit.
 Smoking can worsen the problems that may occur with diabetes.
-Ask your primary healthcare provider for more information about how to stop smoking if you are having trouble quitting.
+Ask your healthcare provider for more information about how to stop smoking if you are having trouble quitting.

 Alcohol affects your blood sugar levels.
 Women should limit alcohol to 1 drink a day.
 Men should limit alcohol to 2 drinks a day.
 A drink of alcohol is 12 ounces of beer, 5 ounces of wine, or 1½ ounces of liquor.